 ICD11

 1E76

+Synonyms

-Synonyms Water warts; molluscum verrucosum; dell wart.
+Water warts; molluscum verrucosum; dell wart.

 Definition

 Superficial viral infection of the skin.

 Epidemiology

 Common.
 12-14 episodes per 1000 children per year in Europe.
 Likely to be similar world-wide.
 Peak infection between 1-4 years of age.
+Affects more frequently children with atopic dermatitis.

 Aetiology & Pathogenesis

 Molluscum contagiosum is caused by an epidermotropic pox virus, transferred between humans by direct skin contact, or contact with infected towels or bathwater.
 This usually occurs in children but may also be sexually transmitted in adults.

 Signs & Symptoms

-The disease is manifested by single or multiple dome-shaped papules with a central dell.
+The disease is manifested by single or multiple dome-shaped papules with a central umbilication (dell).
 The lesions are usually skin-coloured, often translucent, but may be red or inflamed.
 The lesions are commonly not itchy or painful.

 Localisation

 The papules are normally clustered but may also be linear along excoriations.
 In children the distribution is usually extragenital.
 In adults, solitary lesions are more common and they are sometimes very large, mimicking other lesions.

 Classification

 Nil.